 During the lease term in Burke

 During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Burke, the renter must allow us to enter the rental home.
-Some good reasons to come into rental property are to:
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Burke, the tenant must allow us to come into the rental property.
+Some good reasons to enter rental property are to:

 - Inspect the rental,